 Set Your Budget

 It’s an obvious one, but going into your renovation with a clear budget in mind will ensure that you don’t get carried away and end up overspending.
 Be sure to factor in every little thing you might need, from specific tools right down to final finishing touches.
-Our excellent value product bundles can be a great way to ensure you’ve got everything you need, such as our Plumbing Tools Bundle or our Tiling Bundle.
 Include a little extra in your funds too so that you’re prepared for any mishaps or hidden costs that might arise.
 The easiest way to save some cash is by doing the work yourself, but you want to be extra frugal, you could look at selling old brassware and basins on Gumtree or eBay - provided they’re in a sellable condition of course!

 Whether or not you change the layout of your bathroom is another thing that will be likely to affect your budget, particularly seeing as jobs such as moving waste and water pipes can get expensive.
 Look at the bigger picture too when it comes to the design you want - are your needs likely to change over the next few years for example?
 Keeping things compact with just a shower is great if it’s just you and a partner, but if your family grows, chances are a bath will be a handy addition.
 Likewise, if you decide to sell your property a few years down the line, family bathrooms can be much more appealing to potential buyers.

 They key thing?
 Don’t change the layout for the sake of it.
 If your current bathroom set-up works, consider just replacing the fixtures and fittings rather than a complete rework of the layout.
 This is a much cheaper option and will be a whole lot easier too.